dotnet/docs-maui/docs/user-interface/controls/collectionview/grouping.md

 </CollectionView>
 ```

-In this example, each group footer is set to a `Label` that displays the number of items in the group.
+In this example, each group footer is set to a <xref:Microsoft.Maui.Controls.Label> that displays the number of items in the group.
 The following screenshot shows the customized group footer:

 :::image type="content" source="media/grouping/customized-footer.png" alt-text="Screenshot of customized group footer in a CollectionView.":::